 - After it’s processed, freeze the sorbet for about two hours before serving, unless you prefer a soft-serve consistency.

-Pros & Cons of Using a Sorbet/Ice Cream Maker
+Pros & Cons of Using an Ice Cream Maker

 - Sorbet has the best consistency; creamy, smooth, scoopable